snap-one/c4next-driver-development/README.md

 1. GitHub
 2. Visual Studio Code
-    a.
-Download and install from https://code.visualstudio.com
+    1. Download and install from https://code.visualstudio.com
-    b.
-Launch Visual Studio Code
+    2. Launch Visual Studio Code
-    c.
-Install the Github Copilot extension
+    3. Install the Github Copilot extension
-    d.
-Activate by logging in with your Github account
+    4. Activate by logging in with your Github account
 3. Download (using the <> Code button) and unzip https://github.com/snap-one/c4next-driver-development-main.
 4. Download and unzip https://github.com/snap-one/drivers-driverpackager-master and place in the c4next-driver-development-main folder.
 5. Open the c4next-driver-development-main folder in Visual Studio Code.